 I’ll get onboard that train any day.

-After dinner we decided to serve cheese and champagne for dessert (like the French) and if anyone actually pitched a fit there were always triple fudge brownies for the traditionalists.
+After dinner we decided to serve cheese and champagne for dessert (like the French).
+If anyone actually pitched a fit there were always triple fudge brownies for the traditionalists.

 I usually serve cheese for dessert with bubbles.
 Cheese + Champagne or sparkling wine = A party in your mouth.

 From the Grandeet Petite Montagne de Reims region in Champagne, France comes my special indulgence Piper-Heidsieck.
+It was the very first Champagne I ever tasted.
+From that moment on I was hooked.
 Made from Pinot Noir grapes it’s a composed bubbly with notes of pear, grapefruit, on the finish is a touch of warm candied ginger spice with a luxurious edge.

-Last up is Grandi Mori Valdobbiadene Prosecco Superiore DOCG ($9 a bottle) imported exclusively for ALDI’s and Oh.My.God. this is delicious stuff.
-It’s an Extra Dry Prosecco with the highest Italian wine quality level designation (DOCG).
+Last up is Grandi Mori Valdobbiadene Prosecco Superiore DOCG $10 (not pictured) imported exclusively for ALDI’s and Oh.My.God. this is delicious stuff.
+(If you can still find it at your local Aldi’s) It’s an Extra Dry Prosecco with the highest Italian wine quality level designation (DOCG).

 It’s packed with green apples, lime, perfectly ripe pears, orange zest, and a bit of sourdough bread on the nose.
 The flavors are well balanced and it has a mineral edge to it which I quite like.